KeishiSoga/Canonical-correlation-analysis/README.md

 Need to further understand Permutation tests

 Feedback Welcome
-We warmly welcome the following types of feedback on the code and implementation:
+I warmly welcome the following types of feedback on the code and implementation:

 Identification of errors
 Suggestions for improvements